You are here: Term Regulations > Planning for the End of Term

 Planning for the End of Term

 It is often difficult and awkward to resolve such situations late in the term in a way that is fair to the students and that preserves the educational value intended by the instructor.
-For this reason, please read these guidelines carefully and contact the current Faculty Chair, Professor Samuel Allen, no later than Add Date (fifth week of the term) with any questions.
+For this reason, please read these guidelines carefully and contact the current Chair of the Faculty, Professor Krishna Rajagopal, no later than Add Date (fifth week of the term) with any questions.

 Final examinations are held during the five-day final examination period at the end of each term and are scheduled through the Schedules Office.
 Final examinations are scheduled in either the morning (9:00 A.M. to noon) or afternoon (1:30 to 4:30 P.M.) on examination days.

 A final examination must be scheduled to last at least one hour and not more than three hours; ex camera examinations for undergraduate subjects are the only exception to this regulation.
 Final examinations may not be cancelled once they are announced, and, after the final examination schedule is published, the time of the final examination may not be changed.
 Instructors may not administer a take-home examination as a final examination, except as permitted with respect to ex camera examinations.